More Ingredients for an Altarelli Cocktail at MiniBooNE

-While our results indicate that the significance of the MiniBooNE anomaly may be lower than previously thought, we also note that, even taking all the above effects into account and making the most conservative assumptions at each turn, the significance of the anomaly remains at least $2.8\sigma$ according to our estimates, see \cref{tab:SummarySignificance} as well as our summary plot in \cref{fig:ERecoSub}.
-Let us reiterate that we have not taken into account a possible reduction in systematic uncertainty which could be expected for our predictions with more Monte Carlo statistics and which would again push the significance slightly higher.
+While our results indicate that the significance of the MiniBooNE anomaly may be slightly lower than previously thought, we note that the significance of the anomaly remains very high.
 In any case, it is clear that the ``Altarelli cocktail'' we propose here is still missing some ingredients -- either within the Standard Model or beyond.
 Fortunately, we have every reason to expect that the upcoming short-baseline experiments at Fermilab will reveal these secret ingredients.